KCPT19/REST-API-Search/readme.txt

 = 1.0 =
 * Initial Version
 * Fully working version which searches all post types except revisions and types with 'exclude_from_search' set to true.

+= 1.1 =
+* Restructured code to allow for custom fields added in by other plugins